Confidence bands for a log-concave density: Introduction

 Overviews of some of these results and other work involving modeling and inference with log-concave distributions are given in the review papers of Walther~(2009), Saumard and Wellner~(2014) and Samworth~(2018).

 Notably, the existing methodology for estimating a log-concave density appears to be exclusively focused on the method of maximum likelihood.
 Here we will employ a different methodology: We will derive a confidence band by intersecting the log-concavity constraint with a goodness-of-fit test.
 One important advantage of this approach is that such a confidence band satisfies a key principle of statistical inference: an estimate needs to be accompanied by some measure of standard error in order to be useful for inference.
-Obtaining such a confidence interval via the maximum likelihood approach is difficult as shown in Azadbakhsh, Jankowski and Gao~(2014).
-The authors construct a pointwise confidence interval for a log-concave density from asymptotic limit theory, and they employ several methods for estimating a nuisance parameter that appears in the limit.
-A simulation study shows that even the best method has no uniformly good performance.
-They also consider two ways to use the bootstrap for setting pointwise confidence intervals but they find it difficult to recommend the bootstrap.
-In contrast, the method we use here comes with strong guarantees in terms of finite sample valid coverage levels.
+There appears to be no known method for obtaining such a confidence band via the maximum likelihood approach.
+Balabdaoui et al.~(2009) construct {\em pointwise} confidence intervals for a log-concave density based on asymptotic limit theory, which requires to estimate the second derivative of $\log f(x)$.
+Azadbakhsh et al.~(2014) compare several methods for estimating this nuisance parameter and they report that this task is quite difficult.
+An alternative approach is given by Deng et al.~(2020).
+In Section~\ref{sec:exps} we compare the confidence bands introduced here with pointwise confidence intervals obtained via the asymptotic limit theory as well as with the bootstrap.
+Of course, pointwise confidence intervals have a different goal than confidence bands.
+The pointwise intervals will be be shorter but the the confidence level will not hold simultaneously across multiple locations.
+In contrast, the method we introduce here comes with strong guarantees in terms of finite sample valid coverage levels across locations.

-Furthermore, the goodness-of-fit test considered here can be extended to the multivariate setting along the lines described in Walther~(2010).
-This avoids the pesky problem of computing the multivariate MLE and allows to bring modern techniques from convex optimization to bear on this problem.
-We will detail the construction of these multivariate confidence bands in a companion paper.